kitab-project-org/kitab-project-org.github.io/_posts/2021-10-05-Dispatches-from-al-Tabari-2--Show-Me-the.md

 - def: The annotation system used on OpenITI texts, see the documentation for more details.
   term: mARkdown
+- def: a csv ('Comma Separated Values') file is a plain text file containing data in a table.
+Each row in the table starts on a new line, and columns are separated using a comma (sometimes another character like a tab).
+  term: csv
 - def: The units into which OpenITI's texts are automatically divided for computational analysis (primarily for passim), typically 300 words in length (about the length of a book page).